 Here's why their argument is ridiculous:

-First of all, sweats aren’t any easier to put on than a clean pair of jeans and a cute top.
-Second of all, if you’re too drunk to function, you don’t belong in a class & should really just stay home.
-Third, these people are obviously insecure, and trying to make those who look good feel bad about it.
+First of all, sweats aren't any easier to put on than a clean pair of jeans and a cute top.
+Second of all, if you're too drunk to function, you don't belong in a class and should really just stay home.
+Third, these people are obviously insecure about how they look, and trying to make those who look good feel bad about it.

-I could go on and on about this, but I’ll save it.
-Let’s just say that I don’t agree & leave it at that!
+I could go on and on about this, but I'll save it.
+Suffice to say, I don't agree.

 Why You Should Get Dressed For Class

 I'm not saying that we should spend 5 hours getting ready every morning, or that fashion should be more important than anything else.
 But I do think that looking nice is important, and wearing sweats in public is always a bad idea.